 I grew up in a diplomatic family and regularly had to get used to living in and with new countries and cultures.
 I learned that knowing if only a little about the culture and history of a place makes the experience so much bigger – and knowing your own history and culture as well, makes for interesting conversations, cultural meetings and many “oh, that’s why!”-moments.

 Knowledge builds bridges – and we need more bridges.

 I aim daily to develop and practice a style of storytelling and audience communication, which is vibrant, academically viable, and speaks to everyone.
 This is my professional “credo”.

 I hold a Master of Arts degree in Dramaturgy, Media Studies and Social Anthropology with supplementary studies in Museum Studies.

-My field of experience stretches from the Royal Danish Opera, the Danish National Opera, the Old Town Museum, Golden Days in Copenhagen, Copenhagen Museums and Attractions, the Danish Folk Council, Folkekirkens Skoletjeneste and the Danish Arts Council.
+My field of experience stretches from the Royal Danish Opera, the Copenhagen Philharmonics, the Danish National Opera, the Old Town Museum, Golden Days in Copenhagen, Copenhagen Museums and Attractions, the Danish Folk Council and the Danish Arts Council.